-How do you set up ACH bank transfers for vendors in QuickBooks Online Bill Pay?
+How to Set up ACH Bank Transfers for Vendors in QuickBooks Online Bill Pay

 Wait two business days non-holiday time after entering the vendor bank account to verify the vendor’s bank account through a penny micro deposit from QuickBooks.
 QuickBooks support calls this process of setting up a vendor for ACH bank transfers “a private bank add.”

 If you need to pay the vendor right away, to avoid the verification delay, schedule a bill payment by check before adding their bank account.
 If you add the bank account first and verification isn’t complete, QuickBooks issues a check payment instead of ACH.

 After vendor bank account verification, ACH payments can be made next business day.